-Inspections and possible monitoring by DEQ would verify compliance with requirements for land application of septage at the AAR for the pasture grass grown on the Site.
+Inspections and monitoring by DEQ would validate compliance with requirements for land application of septage at the AAR for the crops planted on the Site.
 This practice would be followed at the Site to ensure the absence of vertical percolation of septage below the soil treatment zone.